Introduction

 Excessive Marketing Expenditures

 The presale funds were funneled into extensive marketing activities managed by Finixio.
 Before these pivots, Lucky Block embarked on an aggressive marketing campaign, spending millions of dollars even though the platform was not operational.
 This raised questions about the necessity and appropriateness of these expenses.
 The marketing efforts included paying famous boxers to promote the project.
-According to community rumors, this decision was influenced by Scott Ryder, the founder and CEO of Lucky Block, and his personal interest in boxing.
+According to community rumors, this decision was influenced by Scott Ryder, the founder and CEO of Lucky Block, and his personal interest in the sport of boxing.
 This led to discussions about how investor funds were being allocated.
-The exact amount paid to these boxers and how much Finixio retained remains unclear, highlighting a concern for potential misappropriation of funds.
+The exact amount paid to these boxers and the amount retained by Finixio remain unclear, highlighting a concern for potential misappropriation of funds.

 Scott Ryder and Finixio's Role